 Kevin lives in Springfield with his wife Mary Jo and their three children Ryan, Connor and Kate.

 Josh Gros knows what it takes to win a Major League Soccer Championship.
 A four-year starter for D.C.
 United, Gros helped lead the Black and Red to the 2004 MLS Cup in his first season.
-Now in his third season as Team Coordinator, Gros’ primary responsibilities involve many areas of team operations and administration.
+Heading into 2015, Gros will be in his sixth season as Team Coordinator, with his primary responsibilities involving many areas of team operations and administration.

 Selected by D.C.
 United in the 2004 MLS SuperDraft, Gros was immediately inserted into the starting lineup, becoming the club’s first draft pick to log more than 2,000 minutes.
 Known for his tireless work ethic, the Rutgers graduate logged over 9,000 minutes in 110 games, resulting in nine goals and 14 assists.
 Gros earned a cap with the U.S. Men’s National Team in a 2-0 victory over archrival Mexico on February 7, 2007.
 An unfortunate series of concussions forced the 2006 MLS All-Star into early retirement at the end of the 2007 season.

 Prior to returning to MLS, Gros spent 18 months working as a civil engineer for VIKA, Inc., in Virginia.
 He continued to stay involved in soccer, however, serving as an assistant coach with the Northern Virginia Royals of the USL Premier Development League.